silverer/Seeing-is-Believing/README.md

 Note that many of the test statistic formatting operations are accomplished through a custom package that is still in development called `statstring`.
 The package can be installed via Github using the R package `devtools` as follows: `devtools::install_github("silverer/statstring")`.
 Alternatively, you can remove all instances of `format_anova_string` and calls to objects produced by this function in `SIB Formatted Outputs.Rmd`.

 * `clean_experimental.R` cleans a redacted dataset and prepares it for analysis.
 It excludes participants based on several criteria (see publication for details).
-It uses the redacted data file `data/experiment/experiment_de_id_data.csv`.
-This data file is available upon request (please email: elisabeth.silver[at]rice.edu).
-This script also produces a smaller, publicly available dataset called `data/experiment/outcomes_experimental_data_clean.csv`.
+It uses the redacted data files `data/experiment/experiment_de_id_data_1.csv` and `data/experiment/de_id_text_data.csv`.
+This script also produces a smaller clean dataset called `data/experiment/outcomes_experimental_data_clean_v1.csv`.
 This is the dataset required to run all subsequent analysis scripts.
-* `zscore_descriptive_stats.R` uses `data/experiment/outcomes_experimental_data_clean.csv` to generate outputs containing zero-order correlations and means by experimental condition and participant gender.
+* `unstd_printout_backend.R` uses `data/experiment/outcomes_experimental_data_clean_v1.csv` to generate outputs containing zero-order correlations, plots, ANOVAs, pairwise comparisons, and means by experimental condition and participant gender.
-* `save_anova_outputs.R` sources `zscore_descriptive_stats.R` and uses `data/experiment/outcomes_experimental_data_clean.csv` to run and save the results of 3-way ANOVAs for the primary outcomes.
-This script also runs and produces results of 4-way ANOVAs to include in supplementary materials.
-The results of these tests are saved in the `output/` folder.
-* `printout_backend.R` reads in the `data/experiment/outcomes_experimental_data_clean.csv` data file and runs 3-way ANOVAs, prepares plots, calculates FDR-adjusted planned pairwise comparisons, and produces formatted test statistics.
-This is the main script supporting `SIB Formatted Outputs.Rmd`.
-* `SIB Formatted Outputs.Rmd` sources `printout_backend.R` and, when knit to a Word document, produces a file with formatted test statistics, mean differences, effect sizes, plots, etc. that can be easily copied and pasted into a manuscript file.
+* `Unstandardized SIB Formatted Outputs.Rmd` sources `unstd_printout_backend.R` and, when knit to a Word document, produces a file with formatted test statistics, mean differences, effect sizes, plots, etc. that can be easily copied and pasted into a manuscript file.